 If PFS is desired, the STA selects a finite cyclic group from the dot11RSNAConfigDLGGroupTable, generates an ephemeral secret private key, and performs the group's scalar-op (see 11.3.4.1) with its random ephemeral private key and the generator from the selected finite cyclic group to compute an ephemeral public key.

-The STA then constructs an Authentication frame with the Authentication algorithm number set to <ANA-1> and the Authentication transaction sequence number set to one (1).
-The STA's FILS Identity shall be indicated using the FILS Identity element (see 8.4.2.179[CID #1386]), the random nonce shall be encoded in the FILS nonce field (see 8.4.1.55), the FILS authentication type shall be set to indicate the specific type of FILS authentication, and the EAP-Initiate/Re-auth packet shall be copied into the FILS authentication wrapped data field[CID #1415] (see 8.4.2.188(CID #1208)).
+The STA then constructs an Authentication frame with the Authentication algorithm number set to [CID2100] “Fast Initial Link Setup authentication” <ANA-1> (see section 8.4.1.1) and the Authentication transaction sequence number set to one (1).
+The STA's FILS Identity shall be indicated using the FILS Identity element (see 8.4.2.179[CID #1386]), the random nonce shall be encoded in the FILS nonce field (see 8.4.1.54), the FILS authentication type shall be set to indicate the specific type of FILS authentication, and the EAP-Initiate/Re-auth packet shall be copied into the FILS [CID2873] wrapped data field[CID #1415] (see 8.4.2.188(CID #1208)).
 If PFS is desired, the chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42) and the ephemeral public key shall be encoded in the Element field (see 8.4.1.40) according to the element to octet-string conversion in 11.3.7.2.4.

 The STA shall transmit the Authentication frame to the AP.

+Step-1: AP requirements

+Upon reception of the Authentication frame, the AP shall do the following:

 If Authentication frame includes a Finite Cyclic Group field, then the AP shall first determine whether the indicated finite cyclic group in the received FILS authentication frame is supported.
-If not, it shall respond with an Authentication frame with the Authentication algorithm number set to <ANA-1> and the Status set to 77 (Authentication is rejected because the offered finite cyclic group is not supported) and shall terminate the exchange.
-If the group is supported or if PFS is not being used in this exchange, the AP shall extract the EAP-Initiate/Re-auth data from the FILS authentication wrapped data field[CID #1415] (see 8.4.2.188(CID #1208)) and shall forward it to the TTP.
-When applicable, the AP communicates with the trusted third party using the same protocols with which it uses when authenticating with EAP.
-Suitable protocols include, but are not limited to, remote authentication dial-in user service (RADIUS) (IETF RFC 2863-2000) and Diameter (IETF RFC 3588-2003).
+If not, it shall respond with an Authentication frame with the Authentication algorithm number set to [CID2100] “Fast Initial Link Setup authentication” <ANA-1> (see section 8.4.1.1) and the Status set to 77 (Authentication is rejected because the offered finite cyclic group is not supported) and shall terminate the exchange.
+If the group is supported or if PFS is not being used in this exchange, the AP shall extract the EAP-Initiate/Re-auth data from the FILS [CID2873] wrapped data field[CID #[CID3366]] (see 8.4.2.188(CID #1208)) and shall forward it to the Authentication Server.
+When applicable, the AP communicates with the authentication server using the same protocols with which it uses when authenticating with EAP.
+Suitable protocols include, but are not limited to, remote authentication dial-in user service (RADIUS) (IETF RFC 2863-2000) and Diameter (IETF RFC 6942-2013).

 If PFS is being used, the AP shall also generate an ephemeral private key and perform the group's scalar-op (see 11.3.4.1) to produce its own ephemeral public key.
-The AP may delay the generation of its ephemeral public/private key pair until after receiving a response from the TTP.
+The AP may delay the generation of its ephemeral public/private key pair until after receiving a response from the Authentication Server.

+Authentication Server Procedure

-The TTP processes the EAP-Initiate/Re-auth packet as specified in RFC6696 and returns an EAP-Finish/Re-auth packet to the AP.
-In the case of successful authentication by the TTP, the TTP returns the associated EAP-RP rMSK with the EAP-Finish/Re-auth packet.
+The Authentication Serverprocesses the EAP-Initiate/Re-auth packet as specified in RFC6696 and returns an EAP-Finish/Re-auth packet to the AP.
+In the case of successful authentication by the Authentication Server, the Authentication Serverreturns the associated EAP-RP rMSK with the EAP-Finish/Re-auth packet.

+Step-2: AP requirements